microsoft/AIFluency/README.md

 To access the content, click on the localized language folder, and on the top right corner, click **download raw file**.

+**Please note: Issues are not actively monitored, and any that are opened may not receive a response or action.**